 You don’t need a big dog to provide plenty of love.
 Fox Face Pomeranians offer ample joy, loyalty, and companionship – all in a compact, adorable size.

-- The average height of a full-grown preservation breeder Pomeranian: is 8 to 11 inches.
+- A full-grown preservation breeder’s Pomeranian average height is 8 to 11 inches.

 One of the advantages of owning a Fox-Faced Pomeranian puppy is that they have a longer life expectancy than many other breeds.
 Fox Face Pomeranians have the same life expectancy as a standard Pomeranian.

-Fox Looking Pomeranian's gender doesn't affect their lifespan and has the same estimated expectancy.
-However, their lifespan is influenced by the diet and care they receive.
+Fox-looking Pomeranian’s gender doesn’t affect their lifespan, and has the same estimated expectancy.
+However, the diet influences their lifespan and care they receive.